ilia2108/XamarinLab/README.md

 Summary
 ==
-This lab is about basic conpepts of Xamarin and life cycle near it.
-I would like tp hear your feedback and error reports via email: *ilia.ryabukhin@studenpartner.com*
+This lab is about **basic conpepts of Xamarin** and life cycle near it.
+I would like to hear your feedback and error reports via email: *ilia.ryabukhin@studenpartner.com*